 Ramadan is asking us to ask ourselves: What meaning have I given to my life?

 What about God in my life?

-We become so immersed in the life of this world that we loose the awareness required to live as a moral person.
+We become so immersed in the life of this world that we loose the awareness required to live wholly recognizing the divine.